Still got questions?

 It’s best to arrange travel insurance before you depart your country of origin.
 If you’d like assistance arranging insurance cover, please get in touch.

-If a family member is travelling with prescription medicine, it’s recommended that they bring extra in case they lose or damage it.
-We also recommend carrying a doctor’s letter of prescription and advising the leader on day one of any medical conditions.
+If a family member has prescription medicine, we recommend bringing extra in case they lose or damage it, as it might not be available in the destinations you’re visiting.
+We also recommend carrying a prescription letter and advising your leader of any medical conditions on day one.

-Like any other trip, we also recommend bringing a supply of Band-Aids and disinfectant, some paracetamol, motion sickness tablets (if necessary) and hydrolytes (or something similar) for any little bumps or bruises along the way.
+Like any other trip, you should pack a supply of Band-Aids and disinfectant, some paracetamol, motion sickness tablets (if necessary) and hydrolytes (or something similar) for any little bumps or bruises along the way.

-Please get in touch with your local doctor or specialist travel vaccination centre at least 60 days before departure.
-They can tell you what specific vaccinations you need for your trip.
+Please get in touch with your doctor or travel vaccination centre at least 60 days before departure.
+They can tell you whether you need any vaccinations for your trip.

 Your leader will advise you on the safety of drinking local tap water.
 For destinations where it’s unsafe, we recommend that you pack water purification tablets rather than buying bottled water (it’s better for the environment).
 We also recommend bringing a reusable water bottle to refill at hotels and restaurants.

-All of the hotels we use will have Western-style flushing toilets.
-In some rural areas, the toilet facilities may be of a more rudimentary standard than your family enjoys at home.
-In these circumstances we recommend carrying hand sanitation products.
-Remember – it’s all part of the experience.
+All the hotels we use have Western-style flushing toilets.
+In some rural areas, the toilet facilities may be of a more rudimentary standard than your family enjoys at home, so it’s best to carry toilet paper and hand sanitiser just in case.

 Let's create an exclusive trip for your group.